Tyler Perry: Legal actions

-The Writers Guild of America, West
+The Writers Guild of America West

-The Writers Guild of America, West filed unfair labor practice charges with the National Labor Relations Board (NLRB), alleging that Perry's production company, Tyler Perry Studios, unlawfully fired four writers in October 2008 in retaliation for them trying to get a union contract.
-The dispute was settled a month later, when Tyler Perry Studios agreed to be a WGA signatory.
+The Writers Guild of America West filed unfair labor practice charges with the National Labor Relations Board (NLRB), alleging that Perry's production company, Tyler Perry Studios, unlawfully fired four writers in October 2008 in retaliation for them trying to get a union contract.
+The dispute was settled a month later, when TPS agreed to be a WGA signatory.

 Mo' Money Taxes

 In early 2009, Perry threatened legal action against Mo' Money Taxes, a tax preparation company based in Memphis, Tennessee, for running a TV spot that he felt offensively parodied his work, in particular Madea Goes to Jail.
 The ad features a large white male (John Cowan) in drag, named "Ma'Madea".
 The offending ad was dropped from circulation.

+Sexual assault lawsuit

+On June 13, 2025, Derek Dixon, an actor in some of Perry's productions including The Oval, filed a lawsuit against Perry that accused Perry of committing numerous acts of sexual assault and sexual battery against him since 2021.
+According to the lawsuit which was filed against Perry in the Los Angeles County Superior Court, Dixon alleged that Perry had "been using his power and influence to molest, abuse, and sexually assault impressionable and vulnerable employees and actors who look to him for guidance and mentorship while pursuing their dreams".
+Dixon has requested Perry to pay $260 million in damages, and to have a trial by jury.
+It was also revealed that Dixon had previously filed an Equal Employment Opportunity Commission (EEOC) sexual harassment complaint against Perry in 2024, and then departed from The Oval after the complaint failed to result in the show's producers taking any action.